 Being a small borough, Carrolltown does not have a public transit system used by locals to get to and from work.

-The population of Carrolltown overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Carrolltown, 21.83% have at least a bachelor's degree.
+The education level of Carrolltown citizens is a little higher than the average for US cities and towns: 21.83% of adults in Carrolltown have at least a bachelor's degree.

 The per capita income in Carrolltown in 2022 was $34,479, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $137,916 for a family of four.
 However, Carrolltown contains both very wealthy and poor people as well.